swarajkumarsingh/ats-project/Workflow.md

 5. **Google Calendar Event:**
    - Set up a Google Calendar event for the candidate.
    - Send the event invitation to both the candidate and Aniket.

+6. **Download processed resumes button:**
+   - Download the list of passed candidates in zip format.